Adaptive Boundary Control of the Kuramoto-Sivashinsky Equation Under Intermittent Sensing: Result under full sensing

-We first show that $\hat{\theta}$ admits an upperbound that does not depend on $V(0)$.
+\begin{proof} We first show that $\hat{\theta}$ admits an upperbound that does not depend on $V(0)$.
 As a result, since $\hat{\theta}$ is nondecreasing and, when it increases, it does so according to \eqref{eqjump}, we conclude that $\hat{\theta}$ becomes constant after some finite time $T \geq 0$.
 Next, we analyze the Lyapunov function candidate $V$ in \eqref{V_new} and show that, after a finite time, $V$ starts decaying exponentially towards a neighborhood of the origin, whose size is proportional to $\epsilon$.
-Hence, we conclude $L^2$-GpA.
+Hence, we conclude $L^2$-global practical attractivity of the origin.
 Finally, using boundedness of $(V,\hat{\theta})$ and the structure of the feedback law $\kappa$, boundedness of the control input $u_1$ follows.
+Let us show that